AqwamCreates/DataPredict/docs/TermsAndConditionsOnEventOf OriginalCreatorsDeath.md

 * The Beneficiary must not be a Corrupted Entity.

-* The Beneficiary must not have a Corrupted Entity individual at any of the top-level leader status such as Chief Executive Officer, Chief Financial Officer, Chief Safety Officer, Chief Technology Officer and etc.
+* The Beneficiary must not have a Corrupted Entity individual at any of the top-level leader status such as Chief Executive Officer, Chief Financial Officer, Chief Safety Officer, Chief Technology Officer and so on.

 ### List Of Rights Granted To The Beneficiary By The Creator